cpiaulet/smint/README.md

 # smint
-*smint* (Structure Model INTerpolator) is a tool to obtain posterior distributions on the H/He or H2O mass fraction of a planet based upon interpolation onto the Lopez & Fortney (2014) and Zeng (2016) model grids.
+*smint* (Structure Model INTerpolator) is a tool to obtain posterior distributions on the H/He or H2O mass fraction of a planet based upon interpolation onto the Lopez & Fortney (2014), Zeng (2016) and Aguichine et al. (2021) model grids.

 If you use this code, please cite Caroline Piaulet as well as the paper describing the grid of interest: Lopez & Fortney (2014), Zeng et al. (2016) and/or Aguichine et al. (2021):
 * https://ui.adsabs.harvard.edu/abs/2021AJ....161...70P/abstract (first paper describing the code)